radiantlogic-v8/documentation-new/documentation/sys-admin-guide/radiantone-universal-directory-attribute-encryption.md

 2. On the right, for LDIFZ Encryption Key, click **Define Key Generation**.

 3. Select the desired cipher from the drop-down list or select [AWSKMS](#using-amazon-web-services-aws-with-a-customer-master-key-cmk) if you want to use your own Customer Master Key (CMK) in Amazon Web Services (AWS) Key Management Service (KMS) and have configured the necessary settings in ZooKeeper.
 If unlimited Java security libraries are enabled, there are more available ciphers in this drop-down list.

->[!note] If you want to use stronger ciphers that are not listed, you must add (or uncomment) crypto.policy=unlimited in <RLI_HOME>/jdk/jre/lib/security/java.security file.
-For more details, see the RadiantOne Hardening Guide.

 4. If you selected a cipher suite in the previous step, enter a security key.
 This value is used to auto-generate an encryption key.
 If you plan on deploying multiple clusters that will participate in inter cluster replication and you are going to initialize Universal Directory (HDAP) stores from an exported LDIFZ file, take note of the value you enter here as you must use it when configuring the LDIFZ cipher and security key in the other clusters.